rocq-prover/platform-docs/README.md

   - make it possible to build gradually, making new tutorials and how-tos available as we progress
   - allow differentiated learning: depending on your background or objective you can navigate the documentation differently, potentially reading different tutorials.
-- It will enable us to showcase all that is possible in Coq's ecosystem
+- It will enable us to showcase all that is possible in Rocq's ecosystem
 - It should be easy to maintain as once fully written a tutorial or how-to should have any reason to change, except if the associated feature or known best practices change.